openelections/docs/contributingcodeguide.md

 #### Populating url\_paths.csv

 States with results that require pre-processing (usually conversion from a PDF to a csv file) or other non-standard processing such as scraping single pages should have a `url_paths.csv` file in the `core/openelex/us/<state>/mappings` directory.
-Such files help to connect raw files like PDFs to their processed CSV versions, which are stored in state-specific repositories on Github (see [West Virginia](https://github.com/openelections/openelections-data-wv) as an example).
+Such files help to connect raw files like PDFs to their processed CSV versions, which are stored in state-specific repositories on GitHub (see [West Virginia](https://github.com/openelections/openelections-data-wv) as an example).
 As such `url_paths.csv` files contain the following attributes:

   * date (of election, value should be formatted in the format yyyy-mm-dd)
   * office (a slugified version of the office name, such as `state_senate` or `governor`)